Tajamul21/D-MASTER/README.md

 ## NEWS
-- **[Jun 2024]** We make our benchmark as a pip package [stark-qa](https://pypi.org/project/stark-qa/).
-You can directly load the data from the package now!
-- **[Jun 2024]** We migrate our data to [Hugging Face](https://huggingface.co/datasets/snap-stanford/stark)!
-You don't need to change anything, the data will be automatically downloaded.
+ **[July 2024]** We publicly release source code, and pre-trained D-MASTER model weights!
+- **[Jun 2024]** D-MASTER is accepted in [MICCAI 2024](https://conferences.miccai.org/2024/en/).See you all at [MICCAI 2024](https://conferences.miccai.org/2024/en/) under the Moroccan sun!
-- **[May 2024]** We have augmented our benchmark with three high-quality human-generated query datasets which are open to access.
-See more details in our [updated arxiv](https://arxiv.org/abs/2404.13207)!
+- **[June 2024]** We released an arxiv version..
+See more details in our [updated arxiv]()!
-- **[May 9th 2024]** We release [STaRK SKB Explorer](https://stark.stanford.edu/skb_explorer.html), an interactive interface for you to explore our knowledge bases!
-- **[May 7th 2024]** We present STaRK in the [2024 Stanford Annual Affiliates Meeting](https://forum.stanford.edu/events/2024-annual-affiliates-meeting/day-3-ai-health-and-data-science-applications-workshop) and [2024 Stanford Data Science Conference](https://datascience.stanford.edu/2024-stanford-data-science-conference).
-- **[May 5th 2024]** STaRK was reported on [Marketpost](https://www.marktechpost.com/2024/05/01/researchers-from-stanford-and-amazon-developed-stark-a-large-scale-semi-structure-retrieval-ai-benchmark-on-textual-and-relational-knowledge-bases/) and [智源社区 BAAI](https://hub.baai.ac.cn/paper/6841fd6f-1eca-41c4-a432-5f2d845ac167).
-Thanks for writing about our work!
+- **[June 2024]** We release [RSNA-BSD1K Dataset](),  a bounding box annotated subset of 1000 mammograms from the RSNA Breast Screening Dataset (referred to as RSNA-BSD1K) to support further research in BCDM!
-- **[Apr 21st 2024]** We release the STaRK benchmark.
+- **[May 2024]** We release the D-MASTER benchmark.

 ## What is D-MASTER?
-STaRK is a large-scale Semi-structured Retrieval Benchmark on Textual and Relational Knowledge bases, covering applications in product search, academic paper search, and biomedicine inquiries.

-Featuring diverse, natural-sounding, and practical queries that require context-specific reasoning, STaRK sets a new standard for assessing real-world retrieval systems driven by LLMs and presents significant challenges for future research.
+D-MASTER is a transformer-based Domain-invariant Mask Annealed Student Teacher Autoencoder Framework for cross-domain breast cancer detection from mammograms (BCDM).
+It integrates a novel mask-annealing technique and an adaptive confidence refinement module.
+Unlike traditional pretraining with Mask Autoencoders (MAEs) that leverage massive datasets before fine-tuning on smaller datasets, D-MASTER introduces a novel learnable masking technique for the MAE branch.
+This technique generates masks of varying complexities, which are then reconstructed by the DefDETR encoder and decoder.
+By applying this self-supervised task on target images, our approach enables the encoder to acquire domain-invariant features and improve target representations.

-🔥 Check out our [website](https://stark.stanford.edu/) for more overview!
+🔥 Check out our [website](https://dmaster-iitd.github.io/webpage/) for more overview!
 <!--
 <figure class="center-figure">
     <img src="media/overview.jpg" width="90%">